muhammedakyuzlu/ssd_mobilenet_tflite_orj/README.md

      └── label_coco_90.txt

 ```
-change the path in CMakeLists.txt
+change the paths in CMakeLists.txt

 INCLUDE_DIRECTORIES to point to the include dir and